Henry D. Cogswell: Death and legacy

 Cogswell also designed the statue for his own tomb, a 400-ton granite tower, complete with fountains and statues of Hope, Faith, Charity and Temperance.
 He is buried in Mountain View Cemetery in Oakland, California.

-The diaries of Cogswell and his wife Caroline cover 37 years (1860-1897) and are an unusually long and consistent record of busy personal and financial life in the western United States.
+The diaries of Cogswell and his wife Caroline cover 37 years (1860-1897).
+They are a long record of busy personal and financial life in the western United States.
 They are kept at the Bancroft Library at the University of California, Berkeley.